Exponential Idle Guides

 For active strategy, \(n\) starts to become more powerful than \(q_2\).
 If their costs are similar, we will prioritize \(n\) first.
 For example, if \(n\) costs 1.4e101 and \(q_2\) costs 1.2e101, we will buy \(n\) first.
 Similarly to the idle strategy, we will buy \(c_1\) only for the first 20 seconds or so.
 If you want more information on the different strategies pertaining to WSP, please see List of theory strategies

-WSP milestone route #
+WSP Milestone Route #

 All milestones into the 3rd/last milestone.
 Then into 2nd milestone, then into 1st milestone.